TorXakis/TorXakis/test/sqatt/README.md

 stack test --test-arguments=--match=PATTERN
 ```

-where `PATTERN` is a pattern that allows to select the name of the test to run.
+where `PATTERN` is a pattern is used to select the name of the test to run.
+For
-For instance, to run the stimulus response tests only the following command can
+instance, to run the stimulus response tests only the following command can be
-be used:
+used:

 ```sh
 stack test --test-arguments=--match=Stimulus